DSV8/FEUP-PFL/README.md

 :- dynamic difficulty/2.
 ```

-After making all the choices, the board is finally initialized through the predicate initial_state/2.
-Since the board is hexagonal we decided to make the boarrd size fixed as 9x9 matrix.
+<div align="left"><font size="3">After making all the choices, the board is finally initialized through the predicate initial_state/2.
+Since the board is hexagonal we decided to make the boarrd size fixed as 9x9 matrix.</font></div>

 ```prolog
 % configuration(-GameState)